feather-design-system/feather-design-system/docs/Components/Dropdown/README.md

 ### Slots

-- `default` - slot to put dropdown items in.
+- `default` - slot to put Dropdown items in
-- `trigger` - slot to put trigger in, typically a button.
+- `trigger` - slot to put trigger in, typically a button

 ### Dropdown Menu Height

-You can configure the dropdown menu height by setting the height style for `.feather-dropdown`.
+You can configure the Dropdown menu height by setting the height style for `.feather-dropdown`.
 Out of the box the height is configured to allow up to `6` rows before scrolling.
 We have provided a mixin for you to easily configure the height of the menu.

 The following example allows `10` items to be displayed before scrolling.